mshroyer/coursepointer/docs/development.md

 uv run --package integration pytest
 ```

-Some of the integration tests use the nested `integration-stub` binary crate
+Some of the integration tests use the nested `integration-stub` binary (in the
-by passing JSON specifications to it and then examining its output.
-(This was
+devtools package) by passing JSON specifications to it and then examining its
-how I bootstrapped my early FIT encoding implementation, which is the first
+output.
+(This was how I bootstrapped my early FIT encoding implementation,
-part I wrote.)
-Most other integration tests build and test against the main
+which is the first part I wrote.)
+Most other integration tests build and test
-`coursepointer` command-line binary.
+against the main `coursepointer` command-line binary.

 ## Formatting